SBB Call Center Handicap.

 - Einsiedeln (SOB)

-- Hasle-Rüegsau (BLS), Herisau (SOB), Huttwil (BLS)
+- Hasle-Rüegsau (BLS)

 - Kirchberg-Alchenflüh (BLS)

-- La Chaux-de-Fonds, Le Locle
+- Le Locle

-- Telephone number (in case we need more information)
+- telephone number (in case we need more information)

-- The date of travel and destination
+- date of travel and destination

-- The desired departure or arrival time
+- departure or arrival time

 Do you travel regularly on the same route?
 If so, you could place a standing order with SBB Call Center Handicap for these journeys.
 Please notify SBB Call Center Handicap if you are going to be absent (on holiday, for example) or if your travel plans change, however, as otherwise we cannot guarantee the assistance you require.